The Hunting Party (TV series): Development

 In August 2022, it was announced J.J.
 Bailey had entered into an overall deal with Universal Television with the first project to be developed being procedural drama, The Hunting Party, created by Bailey and Jake Coburn.
 In February 2023, it was announced NBC had set up a writers room for the series with a formal straight-to-series order taking place one year after.

 On May 12, 2025, NBC renewed the series for a second season.
+On June 2, 2026, NBC canceled the series after two seasons, but is slated to be shopped to other networks.

 Casting

 In May 2024, it was announced Melissa Roxburgh was cast as the show's lead.
 Later that same month, it was announced Patrick Sabongui, Josh McKenzie and Sara Garcia had joined the cast as series regulars.
 In June 2024, Nick Wechsler joined the cast as a series regular while Kyra Leroux was cast in a recurring role.

 Filming

 Filming in Vancouver for the first season of the series began on June 20, 2024, and concluded on November 19, 2024.
 Production moved to New York City for the second season, the premiere of which was moved to midseason after initially being scheduled for the fall.